econoalchemist/UpstreamData-VPN/03 General pfSense Settings.md

 ![](assets/pfSenseConfig1.png)

 - Then on the second step you can configure the hostname, domain, and primary/secondary DNS servers.
 You can leave `Hostname` and `Domain` as their defaults or set them to whatever you want.
 Using `100.64.0.3` for the Primary DNS Server for getting out to the internet will enable ad-blocking & tracker-blocking.
-Uncheck the "Override DNS" box to avoid having DHCP override the DNS servers. `100.64.0.3` is Mullvad's DNS server and discussed in the "XXX" section of this guide.
+Uncheck the "Override DNS" box to avoid having DHCP override the DNS servers. `100.64.0.3` is Mullvad's DNS server and discussed in the [full guide](https://www.econoalchemist.com/post/bitcoin-home-mining-network-privacy).

 ![](assets/pfSenseConfig2.png)